Best Tracking Routines

 I found that it was best to do all 3 exercises consecutively and then play deathmatch on whatever game I was playing.

-I personally like the Kovaak’s scenarios much more than the Aimlab ones because they are more challenging.
+I personally like the Kovaak’s scenarios to practice tracking aim much more than the Aimlab ones because they are more challenging.

 They also feel much smoother in terms of performance.
 The target models in Aimlab are mainly big spheres, which doesn’t really resemble anything in a game except for a head.
 However, head hitboxes in games are about 3x smaller than the targets in Aimlab.